mashingan/anonimongo/readme.md

 Any API that insert/update/delete will return [WriteResult][wr-doc].
 So the user can check whether the write operation is successful or not with its field boolean `success` and the field string `reason` to know what's the error message returned.
-However it's still throwing any other error such as `BsonFetchError`, `KeyError`, `IndexError` and others kind of errors type which raised by the underlying process.
+However it's still throwing any other error such as `MongoError` (the failure related to Database APIs and Mongo APIs), `BsonFetchError` (getting the wrong Bson type from BsonBase), `KeyError` (accessing non-existent key BsonDocument or embedded document in BsonBase), `IndexError` (accessing index more than BsonArray length or BsonBase that's actually BsonArray length), `IOError` (related to socket), `TimeoutError` (when connecting with `mongodb+srv` scheme URI) which are raised by the underlying process.
 Those errors are indicating an err in the program flow hence elevated on how the user handles them.

 [This page][5] (`anonimongo.html`) is the elaborate documentation.
 It also explains several modules and the categories for those modules.
 [The index][6] also available.